qnp/sci-calc/README.md

 # sci-calc

-Command-line cientific calculator based on node REPL, with the possibility to declare functions and variables, and save them and load them.
+Command-line scientific calculator based on node REPL, with the possibility to declare functions and variables, and save them and load them.
 This command-line calculator possesses a permanent history.

 ## Getting Started
 Install the module with: `npm install sci-calc`, then from the sci-calc package directory run: `npm link`